-- 1 Press REMINDER.

-- 2 Enter the time you want the oven to remind you.
+- 1 Press REMINDER. - 2 Enter the time you want the oven to remind you.
 (Be sure the microwave clock shows the correct time of day.)

-- 3 On some models, select AM or PM.

-4 Press REMINDER.
+- 3 Select AM or PM. - 4 Press REMINDER.
 When Reminder signal occurs, press REMINDER to turn it off.
 The Reminder time may be displayed by pressing REMINDER.